Kevin Stemke

-Kevin Stemke (born November 23, 1978) is an American former professional football punter who played in the National Football League (NFL).
-He played college football for the Wisconsin Badgers, where he won the inaugural Ray Guy Award in 2000.
+Kevin Stemke (born November 23, 1978) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Wisconsin Badgers, winning the inaugural Ray Guy Award in 2000.

 Early life

 Stemke was born in 1978 to Horst Stemke, a U.S. Olympic soccer player.
 He graduated from Green Bay's Preble High School in 1997, where he played quarterback.

 College career

 He played for the Wisconsin Badgers.
 In his freshman year at Wisconsin, Stemke set the team punting record, averaging 43.9 yards per punt.
 In his sophomore year, he made the first-team in the Big Ten Conference.
 His senior year, Stemke broke his own school record, averaging 44.5 yards per punt, also the third-best in the nation.
 His 42.5 net yards was top in the United States, and received the first Ray Guy Award for the nation's top punter.
 Up until 2022, Stemke still held the Wisconsin records for highest punting average (43.5 yards) and total punting yards (10,660).